bcgov/MOH-HCIM-FHIR/input/pagecontent/design.md

 Four Patient profiles are used: the main profile [ClientRegistryPatient](StructureDefinition-bc-patient.html) - used also the search profile in the search operation (GetDemographics and FindCandidates), the merge profile [MergePatient](StructureDefinition-bc-merge-patient.html) and finally the [PatientUpdate](StructureDefinition-bc-update-request-bundle.html) for partial updates, e.g. updating just address or just telephone.

+##### Patient Resource (Logical) Id

+PHN is a sensitive Patient attribute and although considered for the Paitent Resource ID this idea was discarded.
+A non-PII surrogate Resource ID has been created which this guide will call the surrogate PHN.
+It is a universal uniuqe identifier (UUID) and Patient Resources will be populated with this UUID.

 ##### Patient Extensions

 There are several extensions that are applied to the Patient resource.
 The list below is an overview, more details on the extensions can be found by following the links on the Patient resource snapshot [page](StructureDefinition-bc-patient.html) .